Project name

 Project objective

-From Brighton to Beaumaris, over a 10-year period, we’re upgrading all 61 playgrounds around the municipality.
+From Brighton to Beaumaris, we’re upgrading all 61 playgrounds around the municipality.
 The program is guided by Bayside’s Playground Improvement Plan.

 Each year, Council seeks input from the community on how they would like to see playgrounds in their area improved or upgraded.
 First we consult with the users of our playgrounds: the children and young people of Bayside.
 This is our Playground Tester program and the input we receive helps develop concept plans which are further refined through broader community.
 Once a final design is agreed, the playgrounds are constructed the following financial year.